tek/proteome.nvim/README.md

 This provides a separate persistent undo history with git comfort without using the project's regular git repository.

+Only projects with the config attribute `"history": true` are considered.
+If all projects should get a history, `let g:proteome_all_projects_history = 1`.
+In the latter case, projects that don't have a type (like the fallback project used for any dir) are excluded unless explicitly allowed.

 ## License

 Copyright (c) Torsten Schmits.
 Distributed under the terms of the [MIT License][4].